lecsinchanamn/1st-Experiment-/README.md

 The output is inverted compared to the input; when the input increases, the output decreases.Phase inversion is typical for a common-source (CS) MOSFET amplifier. https://github.com/lecsinchanamn/1st-Experiment-/blob/f5971c55f62360e626d7ad8ed8c6f8231ca7cb46/Transient%20Analysis1.jpg
 # Only Output Transient Analysis.
+This figure shows the transient output waveform of the common source amplifier.
+A sinusoidal input signal is applied to the gate, and the output voltage is observed at the drain.
+The output waveform is sinusoidal and centered around the bias voltage, which indicates that the MOSFET is operating in saturation region and the amplifier is working correctly.